Buck passing

-Buck passing, or passing the buck, or sometimes (playing) the blame game, is the act of attributing to another person or group one's own responsibility.
+Buck passing, or passing the buck, is the act of attributing to another person or group one's own responsibility.
 It is often used to refer to a strategy in power politics whereby a state tries to get another state to deter or fight an aggressor state while it remains on the sidelines.
+Buck passing is not to be confused with scapegoating, the act of blaming.

 Etymology

 The expression is said to have originated from poker in which a marker or counter (such as a knife with a buckhorn handle during the American Frontier era) was used to indicate the person whose turn it was to deal.
-If the player did not wish to deal, the responsibility could be passed by the passing of the "buck," as the counter came to be called, to the next player.
+If the player did not wish to deal, the responsibility could be passed by the passing of the "buck", as the counter came to be called, to the next player.

 In international relations

+Passing the buck in international relations theory involves the tendency of nation-states to refuse to confront a growing threat in the hopes that another state will.
+According to John Mearsheimer, Thomas Christensen and Jack Snyder, buck passing is particularly common in multipolar international systems whereas it is rare in bipolar international systems.
+Examples of buck passing include: